GB-Navarro/GB-Navarro/README.md

 ###

-<p align="left">✨ ~~Creating bugs since my first line of code~~ and learning from every one!<br><br>📚 I’m passionate about learning mathematics, artificial intelligence, data science, and software development.<br><br>🎯 Currently, I am focusing on expanding my knowledge in machine learning and its various applications, as well as parallel computing.<br><br>👦🏻 When I'm not coding, you’ll likely find me indulging in adventure sports, discovering new places, or diving into fascinating topics.
-I’m particularly intrigued by the applications of AI in finance, robotics, and rocket science.<br><br>🚀 My goal is to become a machine learning engineer, specializing in one of my areas of interest.
+<p align="left">✨  C̶r̶e̶a̶t̶i̶n̶g̶ ̶b̶u̶g̶s̶ ̶s̶i̶n̶c̶e̶ ̶m̶y̶ ̶f̶i̶r̶s̶t̶ ̶l̶i̶n̶e̶ ̶o̶f̶ ̶c̶o̶d̶e̶ and learning from every one!<br><br>📚 I enjoy learning more and more about mathematics, artificial intelligence, data science and software development.<br><br>🎯 Currently, I am focusing on expanding my knowledge in machine learning and its various applications, as well as parallel computing.<br><br>👦🏻 When I'm not coding, you'll probably find me playing adventure sports, discovering new places, or learning more about my topics of interest.
+Personally, I enjoy learning how to create AI models to solve problems in areas that interest me, such as finance and robotics.<br><br>🚀 My goal is to become a machine learning engineer, specializing in one of my areas of interest.
 I’m also eager to contribute to open-source projects and collaborate with other tech enthusiasts.</p>

 ###